RaviSoji/plda/README.md

 ## Demo with MNIST Handwritten Digits Data
 See [mnist_demo/mnist_demo.ipynb](
      ./mnist_demo/mnist_demo.ipynb).
-- Although the model can automatically preprocess your data, you should worry about overfitting when training on small datasets.
+- The model automatically preprocess your data, but you should worry about overfitting when training on small datasets.
 - One way to address this is to reduce the number of principal components present in the preprocessed data.
 - The MNIST demo shows that preprocessing is as simple as supplying